evanw/esbuild/README.md

   --platform=...
 Platform target (browser or node, default browser) --external:M          Exclude module M from the bundle --format=...
-Output format (iife, cjs, esm) --color=...
+Output format (iife, cjs, esm) --splitting           Enable code splitting (currently only for esm) --color=...
 Force use of color terminal escapes (true or false) --global-name=...
 The name of the global for the IIFE format